Save 25% or More on Your Kafka Costs | Take the Confluent Cost Savings Challenge

 For reference examples of

 MockConsumer, check out the Apache Kafka GitHub repo.
 You may also read the Confluent documentation on testing streaming applications.
+For the newest usage of

 After unit testing, developers need to test the application’s asynchronous interaction with a Kafka cluster.
 This integration testing validates that the individual components work seamlessly together and satisfy higher-level application logic.